marcpage/libernet/README.md

 ```
 {
 	"identity": above dictionary in a string,
-	"signature": signature data of identity string from signer,
+	"signature": base64 encoded signature data of identity string from signer,
 	"signer": hash of public key,
 	"padding": random data to get hash of data to match digits with public key hash,
-	"verifiers": {identifier of public key: signature of identity}
+	"verifiers": {identifier of public key: base64 encoded signature of identity}
 }
 ````